assimtech/tempo/README.md

 Due to an issue with the latest ssh version not playing nicely with overlayfs you may experience a connection sharing issue like: `Control socket connect(...): Connection refused`

+You may also notice this issue if script you are running seems to be authenticating again for each remote command or if you see the MOTD coming back in the response for each command.

 [https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1262287](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1262287)

 If you have this issue, you could specify your control master path as a standard filesystem location in your `infrastructure.yml`: